osinnworld/100DaysOfCode/README.md

 # Simple C Programs - Jenny's Lectures

-Welcome to the collection of simple C programs created as a result of the knowledge acquired from ALX Software Engineering (SE) training.
+Welcome to the collection of simple C programs created as a result of the knowledge acquired from ALX Software Engineering (SE) training and Jenny's Lectures.
 This repository contains a set of basic C programs to help beginners understand various concepts in C programming.

 ## Table of Contents